Buy More & Save Up to $15/Order + Free US Shipping Over $99! Click Here.

 Your vanilla beans have arrived!
 Now what?
 This is the fun part, because in this step, your kitchen will begin to fill with the aroma of vanilla.
 It's a sweet, pure, subtle aroma that makes everyone smile.

 There are multiple opinions about dicing & slicing vanilla beans.
-Some people choose not to dice to preserve the vanilla caviar within the bean for drying and powdering after the extract is made.
-While you will preserve more caviar by not opening the vanilla beans, it will also result in extended time for the extract to be ready...up to and over one year!
-As such, we recommend dicing and we will explain how to still preserve your caviar when your extracts are finished.
+Some people choose not to dice to preserve the vanilla caviar within the bean for drying and powdering after the extract is made, or easily accessing the caviar to add to their vanilla ice cream for those beautiful speckles.

 Step 4: Choosing Your Spirit